nasa-gibs/onearth/src/modules/mod_wmts_wrapper/configure_tool/README.md

 `tilematrixset` (required) -- The name of the Tile Matrix Set to be used with this layer.

+`cache_expiration` (optional) -- The amount of time, in seconds, it takes for a cached copy of a resource to expire.
+If missing, then defaults to no caching.

 `source_mrf` (required) -- Subsection with information about the source MRF for this layer.